-Taylor Benefits Insurance Agency has been helping businesses throughout the nation by helping them provide their employees with a way to care for the wellbeing of themselves and families.
-Being in the insurance industry for over 25 years has allowed us to network with some of the leading insurance carriers.
+Taylor Benefits Insurance Agency has been helping businesses throughout the nation by helping them provide their employees with a way to care for their well-being and their families’ health.
+Our more than 25 years of experience in the insurance industry have allowed us to network with some of the leading insurance carriers.

 Premiums have increased on average by 22 percent over the last ten years, even with many companies implementing cost-saving measures like higher deductibles.
 Even with the high pace of inflation, large employers note that spending on health insurance has been rising faster than overall inflation—with no signs of slowing, according to benefits adviser Mercer.

-Still, the Affordable Care Act requires that companies providing insurance meet the affordability standard of a premium that does not exceed 9.61 percent of the employee’s gross income.
-The policy must also cover the ten essential benefit areas (and the West Virginia added benefit coverage mandates).
+Still, the Affordable Care Act requires that companies providing insurance meet the affordability standard of a premium that does not exceed 9.12 percent of the employee’s gross income.
+The policy must also cover the ten essential benefit areas (and West Virginia’s added benefit coverage mandates).

 West Virginia doesn’t mandate paid or unpaid time off for workers, except for public interest requirements like jury duty, military service, and time to vote, all of which may be taken without pay.
 Still, many companies offer time off to stay competitive and provide their employees with the ability to refresh and relax, pursue personal interests, and seek a beneficial work-life balance.